GodlikePenguin/EdsRambles/src/content/posts/media-on-the-web/index.md

 <ImageFade src="/src/content/posts/media-on-the-web/aftercredits.com-1366x768.png" />

-This site says whether a movie has an end credits seen or not, and if there are multiple scenes it says whether they're pre, during or post the main credits.
+This site says whether a movie has an end credits scene or not, and if there are multiple scenes it says whether they're pre, during or post the main credits.
 Users can vote on whether they think the scene is worth staying around to watch, and if you don't care about spoilers, you can also see a text summary of what happens.
 This is essential for watching your next Marvel film in the cinema.

 ## [TuneFind](https://www.tunefind.com/)